top of page

 5. The Sleep Environment Isn’t Optimal

 Older babies and toddlers may be more sensitive to their sleep environment.
-Too much light, inconsistent noise, or even changes in room temperature can disrupt sleep cycles.
+Too much light, inconsistent noise, or changes in room temperature can disrupt sleep cycles.

 6. There’s No Clear or Consistent Routine